smohadjer/filterlist/README.md

+filterList.js allows filtering of any HTML list or group of elements via data attributes.
+Filters can be set or changed via URL parameters or form elements or by other scripts.

 ## Demo
 - https://smohadjer.github.io/filterList/demo/demo-list.html
 - https://smohadjer.github.io/filterList/demo/demo-table.html

-filterList.js allows filtering of any HTML list or group of elements via data attributes.
-Filters can be set or changed via URL parameters, or form elements, or by other scripts.
-The script is written in JavaScript and has no dependencies.
+## Features
+- The script has no dependencies and requires no CSS.
+- FilterList can update URL without page refresh when filters change by setting option "urlIsUpdatable" to true.

-### How to use
+## How to use
 - Add script to the bottom of your page before closing body tag and then initialise "FilterList" class:
 ```javascript
 <script type="module">